rob-blackbourn/bareASGI/docs/background_tasks.rst

 requests.
 For example incomming data might have to be processed before being used in subsequent responses.

+An important implementation details is that any code which uses the asyncio event loop (e.g. asyncio.Event(), asyncio.Queue(), etc.) *must* be done in the context of the ASGI server.
+Failure to do this will lead to errors complaining that the object is owned by a different event loop.

 This can be achieved by passing the application startup and shutdown handlers:

 .. code-block:: python